ParallelMaths/parallel/pages/8-15-seven-bridges-konigsberg.md

 * the only exception is if you start at one node and end at another node, in which case only those two nodes are allowed to have an odd degree.
 * if you start and finish at the same node, then all nodes have to have an even degree.

-To really summarise, a network can only be drawn with a single if it obeys one of the two following rules:
+To really summarise, a network can only be drawn with a single line if it obeys one of the two following rules:
-1. every node has an even degree.
+1. every node has an even degree, OR
 2. every node has an even degree, except two nodes with odd degrees.

 Bearing in mind the video and particularly these rules, answer the questions in the next three sections.